-Expert Technical and Project Management Assistance: An advisor from Arts Council England (UK) or the Lapine Group (US) will provide guidance and tools throughout the grant period to aid in developing a plan to address your organisation's specific digital infrastructure need, procuring the necessary hardware and software, and managing organisational change throughout implementation.
+Expert Technical and Project Management Assistance: An advisor from Arts Council England (UK) or the Lapine Group (US) will provide guidance and tools throughout the grant period to aid in developing a plan to address your organization's specific digital infrastructure need, procuring the necessary hardware and software, and managing organizational change throughout implementation.

-Bloomberg Tech Fellow (BTF): Each grantee will designate a staff member to serve as digital project lead, coordinating the project on behalf of their organisation.
+Bloomberg Tech Fellow (BTF): Each grantee will designate a staff member to serve as digital project lead, coordinating the project on behalf of their organization.
 BTFs work one-on-one with the assigned advisor in putting together a project plan and budget.
 They also attend sessions on best practices in digital technology.
 BTFs should be prepared to dedicate 1-2 days per week (or longer for large/complex projects) to the project during the 3-month planning phase and then around 1 day per week (depending on the complexity of the project) over the following year.
-Selecting your BTF requires careful consideration, including whether parts of the individual's current work responsibilities role may need to be reassigned during the most intense period of this grant.
+Selecting your BTF requires careful consideration, including whether parts of the individual's current work responsibilities role may need to be reassigned during the most intense period of this grant

 See the "Program Details" section below for more information on the BTF.

-Organisational Oversight: A designated individual on the board will advise on the project in a manner appropriate and consistent with grantee governance structure.
-And for the duration of the grant period, the Bloomberg Tech Fellow will directly report to the organisation's chief executive about the project - regardless of whether that reporting structure is normally in place.
+Organizational Oversight: The board of each grantee organization will create a subcommittee to oversee approved projects in a manner appropriate and consistent with grantee governance structure.
+And for the duration of the grant period, the Bloomberg Tech Fellow will report directly the organization's chief executive about the project - regardless of whether or not that reporting structure is normally in place.

-Metrics/Key Performance Indicators (KPIs): Organisations identify success metrics/KPIs as part of the planning phase that are then tracked throughout implementation.
+Metrics/Key Performance Indicators (KPIs): Organizations identify success metrics/KPIs as part of the planning phase that are then tracked throughout implementation.
 These include "early wins" as well as longer-term benchmarks to understand the impact of each project and contribute to field-wide learning about effective use of technology.

-Network: Grantees join a group of over 140 organisations already in the program.
-We encourage and support knowledge-sharing, and continuously facilitate it among Bloomberg Tech

-Fellows.
-The grant period includes online workshops, roundtables, and an in-person convening to encourage professional skills-building benefiting organisations into the future.
+Network: Grantees join a group of over 140 organizations already in the program.
+We encourage and support knowledge-sharing, and continuously facilitate it among Bloomberg Tech Fellows.
+The grant period includes online workshops, roundtables, and an in-person convening to encourage professional skills-building benefiting organizations into the future.